top of page

 I am a biologist, dedicated to applying genomic tools to questions in amphibian evolutionary ecology and conservation biology.

-I am a Chancellor's Postdoctoral Fellow at the University of California, Santa Cruz, working with Dr. Beth Shapiro and the Paleogenomics Lab and based in the Department of Ecology and Evolutionary Biology.
+I am an NSF Postdoctoral Research Fellow and University of California Chancellor's Postdoctoral Fellow at the University of California, Santa Cruz, working with Dr. Beth Shapiro and the Paleogenomics Lab and based in the Department of Ecology and Evolutionary Biology.

 I did my PhD in the Museum of Vertebrate Zoology at the University of California, Berkeley.
 I was co-advised by Dr. Rasmus Nielsen of the Department of Integrative Biology and Dr. Rosemary Gillespie of the Department of Environmental Science, Policy, and Management.